There’s a reason they call something annoying a “pain in the neck”. It’s stressful. It’s always there.

 Other, softer chairs may not offer you the right support as they “fade away” the longer you sit.

-Coldpressed foam and foam mixes tend to offer the best support for extended periods of time, but again you will want to go product testing to find the type that works best for your body type.
+Coldpressed foam and foam mixes tend to offer the best support for extended periods of time, but again you will want to go through product testing to find the type that works best for your body type.

 If you’re bony, a softer chair will help with circulation.
 If you’re heavy, you may need a firmer chair for added support.